 This way if someone opens the email and their mouse drifts towards the spam button, they are likely to pass this unsubscribe link in the top right and there is a chance they’d use that rather than the spam button.

-The perceptions of this low level of data collection tends to come from the olden-days of direct mail when it was a numbers game and there were no blacklists.
-Well that model does not apply to email and ISPs & Spam fighting agencies don’t like it and where they are inclined to, they will target senders who obviously collet data this way and junk it or block it.
+The perceptions of this low level of data collection tends to come from the olden-days of direct mail when it was a numbers game and there were no blocklists.
+Well that model does not apply to email and ISPs & Spam fighting agencies don’t like it and where they are inclined to, they will target senders who obviously collect data this way and junk it or block it.